guarzo/eve-chart-bot/docs/api/chart-commands.md

 1. **Simplicity** - Each command has at most one optional parameter
 2. **Consistency** - All commands work the same way with similar outputs
 3. **Group-oriented** - Charts focus on character groups rather than individuals
+4. **Clear visualization** - Uses appropriate chart types for different data types:
-4. **Clear visualization** - Horizontal bar charts work well for comparing across groups
+   - Horizontal bars for comparing across groups
+   - Dual-axis charts for related metrics
+   - Heatmaps for time-of-day patterns
+   - Box plots for distributions
+   - Gauges for ratios

 ## Technical Considerations